 Feelgood’s motto is that investing in health should be a profitable investment as a result of increased productivity and reduced costs of ill-health for businesses and increased quality of life for individuals.

-For some time, Feelgood has planned to improve the user experience for their clients when ordering health services, filing complaints, handling invoices and managing bookings.
+For some time, Feelgood has planned improve the user experience for their clients for tasks such as ordering health services, filing complaints, handling invoices and managing bookings.

-Feelgood set out to combine these systems into a single customer portal with great usability and a fresh new graphic design.
+Feelgood set out to combine these systems into a single customer portal with great usability and and a fresh graphic design.

-The goals of the new portal were to:
+The goals we set for the new portal were:

-- Make all tasks easier by reducing needed input and improving the design in general.
+- Make all tasks easier by improving the design in general and especially reducing needed input from users.

 - Provide a consistent user experience regardless of which task the users are performing.

 - Offer a just as great user experience on mobile devices, as on computers with large screens.

-- Save time, energy and costs for their clients, but also for Feelgood’s own support department.
+- Save time, energy and costs for Feelgood’s clients, as well as for Feelgood’s support department.

 Learning about Feelgood’s systems and business

-Whenever I start working on a project with a client, I immediately try to learn as much as possible about the content and business politics I’m going to come across in the design process.
-This project was of course no exception.
+Whenever I start working on a project with a client, I immediately learn as much as possible about the content and business politics I’m going to encounter.
+This project was no exception.

 The multi-disciplinary team and I scheduled time to listen to staff at Feelgood’s call center.
 We wanted to learn more about what type of issues employees of Feelgood’s clients usually were calling about.

-Throughout the design process, I also regularly talked to Feelgood’s staff responsible for orders, bookings, complaints and invoices.
-I needed to learn about the content, what input was needed from clients and what the users had to be able to do in the portal.
+Throughout the design process, I also talked to Feelgood’s staff responsible for orders, bookings, complaints and invoices.
+I needed to learn what pieces of information was needed from clients and what users had to be able to do in the portal.

-Based on what I learnt about Feelgood’s systems and business, I started drawing paper wireframes of how the portal would look and behave.
-Working mobile first, I drew these wireframes for small screens.
+Based on what I learnt about Feelgood’s systems and business, I started drawing paper wireframes of how the portal was supposed to look and work.
+Working mobile first, these wireframes were drawn for small screens.

 From my experience, paper wireframes are perfect for this phase in a design process.
-They’re fast and cheap to make, easy to modify and share and make everyone feel included.
+They’re fast and cheap to make, easy to modify and share and make team members and other stakeholders feel included.

 Creating the graphic design